zowe/docs-site/docs/user-guide/apf-authorize-load-library.md

 >> Zowe load libraries are APF authorized successfully.
 #>
 ```
+**Note:** If you do not have permissions to update your security configurations, use `security-dry-run`.
+We recommend you inform your security administrator to review your  job content.

 Specify `--security-dry-run` to have the command echo the commands that need to be run without executing the command.